ekrof/ekerhovd.it/site/content/post/the-four-horsemen-of-azure-sql-auth/index.md

 ---
 title: The Four Horsemen of Azure SQL Auth
-description: Journey into the realm of Azure SQL authentication and meet the four powerful "horsemen" that can secure your SQL server.
-From Microsoft Entra MFA to Service Principals, Managed Identities, and Entra ID Service Accounts, explore unique methods with step-by-step guidance and helpful visuals.
+description: Meet the four powerful "horsemen" that can secure your Azure SQL server.
+From Microsoft Entra MFA to Service Principals, Managed Identities, and Entra ID Service Accounts.
 date: 2024-02-03T08:04:45+01:00
 math:
 license: